This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Here is how to remove the offsets from the mother plant and propagate:

-- The next step is to place your air plants in a bowl of water for at least two hours for hydration purposes, this makes it easy to work on them.
+• The next step is to place your air plants in a bowl of water for at least two hours for hydration, making it easy to work on them.

-- Now, proceed to cut the offsets from the plant simply.
-Be careful in this process to avoid harming either the offsets or the mother plant.
-As you remove your offsets from the plant, place them in a water bowl.
+• Now, proceed to cut the offsets from the plant simply.
+Be careful in this process to avoid harming the offsets or the mother plant.
+Place your offsets in a water bowl as you remove them from the plant.

-- Thank your mother plant for the pups by returning it properly to where it was initially displayed.
-Ensure the parent air plants continue to get good air circulation and bright indirect sunlight.
+• Thank your mother plant for the pups by returning it to where it was initially displayed.
+Ensure the parent air plants get good air circulation and bright indirect sunlight.

-- And when your new tillandsias grow into a desirable size, it’s time to display them.
+• And when your new tillandsias grow into a desirable size, it’s time to display them.
 You can display them beautifully in a glass terrarium or recreate their natural habitat by attaching them with glue to a grapevine or driftwood.
 The display method is purely a matter of choice.
-Explore the variety of options available for showcasing the beautiful air plants in your space.
+Explore the options available for showcasing the beautiful air plants in your space.

 How to Propagate Air Plants from Seeds